 The objectives of the team are, in addition to the development of knowledge inherent in the field of research, to provide methods and tools useful to researchers, engineers, and technicians working in the field of water.

-The team consists of 7 researchers, 2 engineers and 3 permanent technicians with the support of a dozen contract workers (trainees, doctoral students, post-docs, engineers).
+The team consists of 7 researchers, 2 engineers and 2 technicians with the support of a dozen contract workers (internships, doctoral students, post-docs, engineers).
 The team is led by Benoît Camenen.